luckie/best_in_place/README.md

 ##Usage of Rails 3 Gem

-best_in_place Object, Field, [Type, [SelectValues]]
+**best_in_place Object, Field, [formType, [SelectValues]]**

 The object is the object itself you are about to modify.
 The field (passed as symbol) is the represented attribute of the Object.
-You can add the type [:input, :textarea, :select, :checkbox] and, in case you chose :select, you must specify the collection of values it can take.
+You can add the formType [:input, :textarea, :select, :checkbox] or it defaults to :input.
+In case you chose :select, you must specify the collection of values it can take.
+In case you use :checkbox, you can specify the two possible boolean values.

 If created a [test_app](https://github.com/bernat/best_in_place/tree/master/test_app) and a running demo in heroku to test the features.